exercism/crystal/README.md

 ### Running (or Re-running) the Generator for All Exercises

-This can be good for refreshing the tests when changes are made to the x-common repo.
+This can be used for refreshing the tests when changes are made to the x-common repo.
 Or for testing the full functionality of the test generator.

 ```bash
 $ make generate-exercises
 ```

-### To Test the Generator
+### Testing the Generator

 ```bash
 $ make test-generator